Luca25702-pixel/Ransom-Fake/README.md

 ## How to Make It Work

-To ensure the functionality of this simulation, please note the following requirements:
+To ensure the functionality of this simulation, please consider the following requirements:

 - ** Do not Run as Administrator**: The script must be executed **without** administrative privileges.
 - **PowerShell Execution Policy**: Your PowerShell execution policy should allow the execution of scripts.
 Ensure it is not restricted to only trusted scripts.